Table of Contents

-Your value in the Visibility index is good, when it’s better than the values of most direct competitors.
-This, of course, does not mean that it cannot be further improved.
+Your value in the Visibility index is good when it’s better than the values of the most direct competitors.
+This, of course, does not mean that it cannot be improved.

-How many points a domain can reach in the Visibility index depends strongly on the widths, depths and popularity of its contents.
-It should be clear that the website of a big newspaper with its large variety of subjects can reach more keywords rankings, which are being searched for more often than an online-shop for socks.
+The limit of Visibility Index depends strongly on the breadth, depth and popularity of the content.
+It should be obvious that the website of a big newspaper with a huge variety of subjects can reach more keywords rankings, which are being searched for more often than an online-shop for socks.

-How economically satisfying the amount of points reached in the Visibility index is for a domain also depends on the basic business model of the website.
+How economically relevant the number of points reached in the Visibility index is for a domain also depends on the basic business model of the website.
 If one runs a website which sells container-ships, 100 visitors per month, of which one visitor buys a container-ship, can be very lucrative.
-But if the business plan is build on advertising revenue, it can be difficult to generate enough sales with 100 visitors to break even on the server costs for the domain.
+But if the business plan is built on advertising revenue, it might be difficult to generate enough sales with 100 visitors to even cover the costs of the server.

-In this respect the Visibility index should be evaluated in comparison to the domain’s direct competitors.
+The Visibility index should always be evaluated in comparison to the domain’s direct competitors.
 For a national yellow pages website a value of 30 points in the Visibility index can be considered fairly bad, when compared to the successful competitors who can reach values of around 100 points.

 On the other hand, a value of 3 points in the Visibility index for an index of ornamental-fish, a segment with a considerably lower search volume, should be seen as good in comparison to its competitors.

 Using the function “Competitors” in the SEO-Module of the SISTRIX-Toolbox, the direct keyword-competitors of a domain can be displayed and the Visibility index values compared with one click.
 This way, best-practice-examples can be identified rapidly.
-The way the results are structured makes it possible to grade the amount of points of an examined domain in its competitive-environment and to identify the best-practice-examples, towards which one can orientate oneself for an increase in success.
+The way the results are structured makes it possible to grade the visibility of a domain in its competitive-environment and to identify the best-practice-examples, towards which one can target for an increase in organic search success.